max-in-bc/my-personal-site/README.md

 ### Running the App Locally

 This project comes preconfigured with a local development web server.
 It is a Node.js tool called [http-server][http-server].
-You can start this web server with `npm start` or `yarn start`
+You can start this web server with `yarn start`

+`yarn start` takes care of starting/stopping the following:
+- The web server (at localhost:8000)
+- The NodeJS API server (at localhost:3000)
+- The mongoDB server ued by the api (at localhost:12071)
+- The SASS watcher that converts SASS files to CSS on the fly while developing (localhost:8621)

+A development/production environment will be available eventually, currently this project is only under development.
 Alternatively, you can choose to configure your own web server, such as Apache or Nginx.
 Just configure your server to serve the files under the `app/` directory.

 ## Contact